captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-Watchman, take them inside.
-They must be watched.
+Take them in.

 ---

 They may be women with no means of escape.
-But even brave men will run away when they see death coming close.
+But even brave men run away when they see death coming close.

 ---

-## POETS:
+## EUBOULE:
 Happy is the man whose life has never tasted pain.
-For when a house is shaken by the gods No generation escapes.

 ---

+## EUBOULE:
+For when a house is shaken by the gods no generation escapes.

+--

+## DEMOPHILUS:
-The curse lives, ever surging onward, Like the wave that swells When the north winds whip the sea And the black depths spew their sand And the storm winds rumble off the distant cliffs.
-Time out of mind I have seen the sorrows Of this house, seen them loom and come Crashing down upon the children.
+Time out of mind I have seen the sorrows of this house, seen them loom and come.

 ---
+## EUBOULE:
+The curse lives, ever surging onward, like the wave that swells

+---
+## EUBOULE:
+When the north winds whip the sea.

+--

+## DEMOPHILUS:
+Crashing down upon the children.
 Grief upon grief.
+Grief upon grief.
+Grief upon grief.
+Grief upon grief.

+---

+## EUBOULE:
+And the black depths spew their sand And the storm winds rumble off the distant cliffs.

+--

+## DEMOPHILUS:
+Grief upon grief.
+Grief upon grief.
+Grief upon grief.
+Grief upon grief.

+---

+## POETS:
 No generation can escape.

----

 A god always strikes.
 And now the last light is dimmed.

----

 The last root of the tree of Oedipus Is cut by the bloody knife.
-The god of death wills it, Madness of Fury have made it so.

 ---